ishanvyas22/cakephp-loki-demo/README.md

 ![Default page screenshot](./screenshot.png)

-Here, I've used CakePHP application but any containzed application logging to stderr/stdout can work.
+Here, I've used CakePHP application but any containerized application logging to stderr/stdout can work.

 ## Requirements